codoworks/go-boilerplate/README.md

 }
 ```

-From the above example, you can find a type `ServiceConfig` that states what env vars are to be expected.
-All of these are automatically read from the environment.
-Env vars must belong to a feature which can be toggled on or off, a feature can also define which ones are required for it to be able to start.
+From the example above, you can find a type `ServiceConfig` that states what env vars are to be expected.
+These are automatically read from the environment.
+Env vars must belong to a feature which can be toggled on or off.
+A feature can also define which env vars are required for it to start.

-If you wish to disable that feature, you can mention it in the list of `DISABLE_FEATURES` var in run-time.
+If you wish to disable a feature, you can mention it in the list of `DISABLE_FEATURES` var in run-time.

-Reading the env vars is the job of `pkg/config/envVars.go`, Each config struct must be registered in `envVars.go`.
-The config struct is then automatically injected to it's respective feature once it's been initialized.
+Reading the env vars is the job of `pkg/config/envVars.go`.
+Each config struct must be registered in `envVars.go`.
+The config struct is then automatically injected to its respective feature after initialisation.

-It's possible to set a default value for each variable, this can be done in `pkg/config/envVars.go` under `setDefaults()`.
+It is possible to set a default value for each variable, this can be done in `pkg/config/envVars.go` under `setDefaults()`.

-By the time the CMD calls the Proc, all env vars would have already been read and injected into their features, making them available for the rest of the package.
+By the time the CMD calls the Proc, all env vars should have already been read and injected into their features, making them available for the rest of the package.

 </details>